jessabean/adventure_itinerary/destinations/8-japan.md

 ### Getting there

-* Train to Kyoto station
+* Shinkansen from Tokyo Station to Kyoto Station

 ### Places to stay